odoo/documentation/content/applications/general/payment_acquirers/authorize.rst

    :alt: Authorize.Net logo

-This Payment Acquirer offers additional options that are not available for other :doc:`Payment Acquirers <payment_acquirers>`, such as the ability to process your customer's payment after delivery.
+This Payment Acquirer offers additional options that are not available for other :doc:`Payment Acquirers <../payment_acquirers>`, such as the ability to process your customer's payment after delivery.

 Authorize.Net account